MelodyCoin/Miner-Firmwares/README.md

  Most of those controller dont even come with an sd card to recover them sadly(like the Innosilicon g19 or new BitMain boards)
 So I decided to dump them one by one, and make it avaible to to world so nobody get stuck with a bricked control board anymore.

-If you used my fils and tutorial to save your board, please take your time to leave a comment and share your experience with the community.
+If you used my files and tutorial to save your board, please take your time to leave a comment and share your experience with the community.
 If you appreciate my work, I would ask you to leave the miner running with the default pool settings for a couple hours.
 They are my "devfees" and help bring you more and more firmware and cool tool in the future.
 I got inspired by other devloppers to do this, this way my work can stay free of use and I don't have to include percentage devfees like all most others.
 It also allow for good testing of the unit operation.
 If your repair machine commercially or a lot of them, please make sure to leave them on default setting to test for at least an hour per units, commercial/sold service/batch type of work use is welcomed if this is respected only.
 Especially if you charge for your work.